abudesai/bin_class_base_rf_generalized/README.md

 # RANDOM FOREST BINARY CLASSIFIER

-This is a repo for a random forest binary classifier model that uses a data schema.
+This is a repo for a random forest binary classifier model that uses a data schema as per Ready Tensor specifications.

 ## Description